fsharp/fsharp.org/learn.md

 ### [.NET Fiddle](https://dotnetfiddle.net/)

 Allows you to try F# code in your browser.
-You an also view generated IL, and load some NuGet packages (not all packages load correctly in .NET Fiddle).
+You can also view generated IL, and load some NuGet packages (not all packages load correctly in .NET Fiddle).

 ### [F# Guide and Visual F# Development Portal](https://docs.microsoft.com/en-us/dotnet/articles/fsharp/)